aws-samples/cfn101-workshop/content/intermediate/operations/update-behaviors-of-stack-resources/index.md

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 cd code/workspace/update-behaviors-of-stack-resources
 :::
-1. Use the AWS CLI to create the stack.
+1. Use the AWS CLI to update the stack.
 The required parameters `--stack-name` and `--template-body` have been pre-filled for you.
 :::code{language=shell showLineNumbers=false showCopyAction=true}
 aws cloudformation update-stack --stack-name update-behaviors-of-stack-resources --template-body file://update-behaviors-of-stack-resources.yaml
 :::